 To show you what I mean, here’s a piece I created with the system.
 In about 15 minutes, I transformed one of my favorite photos into a completely finished piece of photo art ready to hang.

 The frames come in several sizes, so you have lots of options when it comes to creating your art.
-The kits are kind of hard to find, but your best bet is to shop at Canon.
+The kits are kind of hard to find, so start at Jetmaster’s site to find a retailer.
 The framing system is made up of a crazy-looking, sticky piece of cardboard with scored fold lines, a cardboard insert, and four little reinforcement stickers.

 But what’s extra cool about this system, though, is that you can use it for more than just photos.
 Because the frame is sticky, you can put just about anything onto it, including fabric, paper, or scrapbook items.
 In fact, remember when I made Jo that fabric silhouette art for Mother’s Day?
 I finished the piece by mounting it onto a JetMaster frame.
 It was so easy, too.